Myanmar civil war (2021–present): Massacres and executions

 The military deployed its time-tested counterinsurgency methods in what has been called a "hammer approach" of bombing and burning villages and massacring civilians to flush out rebel groups.
-However, the approach was ineffective because they were unable to consolidate power or deter the resistance.
+However, the approach was ineffective because they were unable to consolidate power or deter resistance.

 Myanmar military forces executed at least 37 villagers in the Mon Taing Pin massacre in May 2022 after shelling the village of Mondaingbin, Sagaing Region with heavy artillery.
 The SAC forces entered the local Buddhist monastery, conscripted young male villagers briefly before executing them and other captives by a stupa.
+Following a raid in Se Zin village, Kachin state, SAC soldiers set fire to more than 400 homes, detaining some 400 people in August 2022.
+Radio Free Asia reported 100 of the prisoners were killed either through an extrajudicial massacre) by security forces or due to horrific prison conditions.

 On 23 July 2022, the State Administration Council announced that it had executed four political prisoners, including Zayar Thaw and Kyaw Min Yu, which was the first use of capital punishment in Myanmar since the late 1980s.
 The men had been accused of helping the resistance movement.
 The event was widely seen as a provocation to escalate the ongoing conflict by the Tatmadaw.
 The international community, including United Nations Secretary-General, the G7 nations and the European Union strongly condemned the executions.

-According to a special report from Radio Free Asia, SAC soldiers following a raid in Kachin state's Se Zin village in August 2022, set fire to more than 400 homes with at least 15 people killed on the spot, detained some 400 people in and around Se Zin, and about 100 of them have been killed (including extrajudicial massacre) by security forces between August 2022 and January 2023 while others died due to horrific prison conditions.

-On 16 September 2022, the Burmese military killed 11 children and wounded another 17 in the Let Yet Kone massacre, as part of an airborne strike conducted against a school in Let Yet Kone, Sagaing Region.
+On 16 September 2022, the Burmese military killed 11 children and wounded another 17 in the Let Yet Kone massacre, as part of an airborne strike conducted against a school Sagaing Region.
 The military claimed that the village was harbouring resistance fighters from the KIA and PDF.
 The attack was widely condemned by the international community, including the United Nations and European Union.

-Later in September 2022, retired Brigadier General Ohn Thwin, mentor to State Administration Council vice-chairman Senior General Soe Win, was assassinated by anti-SAC guerilla groups in Yangon.
+Later in September 2022, retired Brigadier General Ohn Thwin, mentor to State Administration Council vice-chairman Senior General Soe Win, was assassinated by anti-SAC guerrilla groups in Yangon.
 This assassination caused an increase in security on high-ranking SAC personnel.